AnimalLogic/maya-usd/README.md

 You make changes to the build files in this repository (so a code review of a Production feature might include 2 PRs - one from maya-usd-build and one from maya-usd

 ### Releasing
-When you rez-release/rez-unleash, we don't work with the local clone, but look for a git tag in your package.py - and then checkout a fresh copy of maya-usd using that tag, and release it.
+When you rez-release/rez-unleash, we should be releasing your local git clone as above, provided it passes all of the validation checks etc (no untracked files, releasing from a release branch etc).
+As this work is currently WIP (see https://github.al.com.au/rnd/maya-usd-build/issues/12) we have a workaround where we work with the local clone, but checkout a new copy of the repo (master branch) and then  release that
-+ Currently this is partially working
 + We need to extend the release process so it tags the maya-usd repo in the same way it tags the repo we're releasing.
-For now we can do this manually @todo
+For now we can do this manually (i.e git tag "AL_USDMaya-MAJOR.MINOR.PATCH" commitID)
-+ We should also do the same checks rez does before allowing release of a package - check for uncommitted files, check we're on a release branch etc see https://github.al.com.au/rnd/maya-usd-build/issues/12

 ### Non-interactive use